Admissions

 Curriculum Vitae

-Your curriculum vitae should include your NMS number; information that documents your genetic or general counseling experience, exposure to patients in clinical settings, research experience, leadership experience, exposure to individuals with disabilities, publications or abstracts, plus a list of courses that meet our prerequisites, including the institutions at which they were taken and your grades.
+Your curriculum vitae should include your NMS number; genetic or general counseling experience; exposure to patients in clinical settings; research experience; leadership experience; exposure to individuals with disabilities; publications and abstracts; plus a list of courses that meet our prerequisites, including the institutions at which they were taken and your grades.

 Statement of Purpose